When Is It Safe to Socialize My Puppy: Immunization vs Socialization

 Socialize your puppy with adult dogs who are current on their vaccinations.

 Expose him to children.
 Children move differently than adults.
-Having kids offer treats to your pup creates a positive association.

 Bring your puppy on outings so he can experience new environments and all the sights, sounds and smells that entails.